Lucien-6/Micro_Tracker/README.md

 # 🔬 Micro_Tracker [English]

-Micro_Tracker is a microscopy image/video analysis tool based on the SAM2 model, designed specifically for tracking and analyzing microscopic organisms and particles.
-The application provides an intuitive user interface that allows researchers to easily mark, track, and analyze objects under a microscope.
+Micro_Tracker is a powerful microscopy video analysis tool based on the SAM2 model, designed specifically for tracking and analyzing microscopic organisms and particles.
+The application provides an intuitive user interface with multi-frame annotation support, real-time mask preview, and advanced filtering capabilities, allowing researchers to easily mark, track, and analyze objects in microscopy videos with high precision.

 ## 🖥️ Application Interface